albarron/albarron.github.io/content/teaching/natural-language-processing/index.md

 ### 5. From Word Counts to Meaning
+(we start from IDF, from the previous lesson)

 - WE 23/10/24 [Slides introducing topic modelling](/uploads/nlp24/07_dit_nlp_handout.pdf)
 - WE 23/10/23 [Notebook on topic modelling](/uploads/nlp24/07_dit_nlp_topicmodeling.ipynb)
 <!--